About

 My name is Nathalie Komar, communications professional by day and food blogger and food photographer by night.
 I'm based in The Hague, the Netherlands and it all started when I began to post photos of food on Instagram in May 2018.

-I was born in Amsterdam, but I grew up in Indonesia and Singapore and spent most of my childhood there.
-Having Indonesian parents, and having lived in Singapore, food was always the centre of all conversations in my family.
-When I was a child, every morning my parents would ask my sister and I, "What would you like to eat for dinner tonight?"
+I was born in the Netherlands, but grew up in Indonesia and Singapore where I spent most of my childhood there.
+Food was always the centre of all conversations in my family.
+When I was a child, every morning my parents would ask my sister and I, "What would you like to eat for dinner?"

 On the weekends we would often go out for family dinners.
-Depending on the occasion, we would eat at hawker (food) stalls, local seafood restaurants by the beach and fancy Cantonese and Szechuan restaurants.
+Depending on the occasion, we would eat at hawker (food) stalls, local seafood restaurants by the beach or a bit more upscale Szechuan restaurants.

 From Singapore laksa to Dutch cheese sandwiches